qubits-us/NARDS/Server/README.md

 you need a database, i've provided a script to create a new and also my current test db. put your db where ever you like, then edit the firebird databaes.conf and add<br>
 Nards=c:\Nards\db\NARDS.FDB<br>
-to the live databases section and good to go.
+Change this to where you have placed your DB. to the live databases section and good to go.

 please note this is a pre-release, i'm actively altering allof of things, database structure is volitile.